Today I am Devotion

 The mists, however, were pleasantly pleased to continue the party.
 They shook and shimmered for all to see late into the night.

-When Shay had said her goodbyes, twice apologizing to both the distressed gallery manager as well as the charmed curator for no warning on her “impromptu performance,” she called an Uber to take her back to the hotel.
+When Shay said her goodbyes, twice apologizing to the distressed gallery manager as well as the charmed curator for no warning on her “impromptu performance,” she called an Uber to take her back to the hotel.
 She told the driver the strange haze accompanying her was simply her vape pen acting up.

 And then she slept.
 For nearly 14 hours, she slept unceasing.

 Bright eyed and bushy tailed, she greeted the rest of the week’s gallery showings with a light heart.
-Many of those who entered had heard of the remarkable performance, and Shay would have to gently chide.
+Many of those who entered had heard of the remarkable performance and Shay would have to gently chide.
 “Oh how I wish you could have been here for the opening!
 It was really exclusive escapade into the theme.”
 This seemed enough to satisfy most, and they would continue around the space exchanging gossip and placing bids.

 By the end of her drive, only the stars were awake.
 Shay hummed quietly to her home, watching the sleepy mists settle back into their space and listening for the whistling snores of her frog-filled backyard.
 She set the treats by the bathroom door, only hearing a soft drowsy rumble.